smarkio/smarkio-api-client/README.md

 }
 ```

-Then, in order to use the accelerators on your own PHP file, add the following:
+Then, in order to use the accelerator on your own PHP file, add the following:

 ```
 require '[COMPOSER_VENDOR_PATH]/autoload.php';